 Additional considerations for all auditionees:

-- In order to get as complete a musical profile as possible, auditionees also may be asked to sight read during the audition, and will also complete music theory, music history, sight-singing and piano proficiency tests, as well as a music aptitude test.
+- In order to get as complete a musical profile as possible, auditionees also may be asked to sight read during the audition, and will also complete music theory and piano placement tests, as well as a music aptitude test.

 - Auditionees are strongly encouraged to provide original music for their accompanists at the audition.
 If originals are not available, please bring very clear, readable copies in correct page order in a 3-ring binder